-The vast majority of attacks on Metrobank originated geographically from the following Top 10 countries: United States, Panama, China, Netherlands, Germany, Brazil, Taiwan, Russian Federation, Republic of Korea and Hong Kong listed in order of frequency.
+The vast majority of attacks on Metrobank originated geographically from the following Top 10 countries: United States, Panama, China, Netherlands, Germany, Venezuela, Taiwan, Republic of Korea, Russian Federation, Turkey listed in order of frequency.
 The attacks that we observed are happening to companies all around the world.
 Geographic borders offer little or no protection against cyber-attacks, in fact just the opposite is true offering more opportunity for anyone to carry out an attack.

-\Please view the Maps, and Graph: Top 10 Attacking Countries Blocked, Graph: Top 10 Attacking Countries Blocked by Attack Type, Graph: Top 10 Attacking Countries Blocked by Protocol available in the Security Intelligence section of the report.
+Please view the Maps, and Graph: Top 10 Attacking Countries Blocked, Graph: Top 10 Attacking Countries Blocked by Attack Type, Graph: Top 10 Attacking Countries Blocked by Protocol available in the Security Intelligence section of the report.